It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Rom 11:29 “for the gifts and the calling of God are irrevocable”

-Holy Scripture tells us that this gift of eternal life is FOREVER, and there is security for the believer in the Lord Jesus Christ!
+Holy Scripture tells us that this gift of eternal life is FOREVER, and there is SECURITY for the believer in the Lord Jesus Christ, because He never goes back on His Word!

 Another example of this security is found in 1Cor 3 which states that even if a believer’s works get burned up, HE HIMSELF WILL STILL BE SAVED.

-It’s because God’s salvation is NOT based on our works in the first place, but on His grace, through faith alone in Christ alone!
+It’s very simple!
+It’s because God’s salvation is NOT based on our works in the first place… but upon His grace, through faith alone in Christ alone!

-Our salvation is resting upon the perfect foundation that only Jesus Christ Himself laid down for us with His own blood.
+Our eternal salvation is resting upon the perfect foundation that IS Jesus Christ.
+He laid down this perfect foundation for us, purchasing our freedom with His own blood, once for all.

 Col 1:19-20 For in him all the fullness of God was pleased to dwell, 20 and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.